mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/content.md

     public class Main {
        public static void main(String[] args) {
-           byte b = 1b;
+           byte b = 1;
        }
     }

-As you remember the first 2 statements are used by java, so for now, we do nat pay attention to them.
+As you remember the first 2 statements are used by java, so for now, we do not pay attention to them.

 ![](img/img_14.png)